 - Read now: Discover the simplest way to become rich

 Even if you can only save 1% because money is tight, save that 1%.

 Here is a sample of what your budget should look like at this point.

-Step #5: Zero It Out
+Step #4: Zero It Out

-This is called zero-based budgeting, and the goal is to make sure that every dollar that is coming in is labeled as it goes out.
-Every.
-Single.
-Dollar.
+This is called zero-based budgeting or zero sum budgeting, and the goal is to make sure that every dollar that is coming in is labeled as it goes out.

-If you actually have a positive number when you do the subtraction, that may mean you have room to add money into a category.
-Ideally this money should go towards paying off debt or adding it into savings.
+If you actually have a positive number when you do the math, that means you have room to add money into some categories.

 If you have a negative number left, that means you allocated too much money in the categories, so you will need to make some cuts.